rainbowwarriorconnection/rainbow-warrior-connection.github.io/index.md

 ## Developer Guide

-For developers who want to update or improve Rainbow Warrior Connection, visit our [Rainbow Warrior Connection](https://github.com/rainbowwarriorconnection/rainbowwarriorconnection)on github.
+For developers who want to update or improve Rainbow Warrior Connection, visit our [Rainbow Warrior Connection](https://github.com/rainbowwarriorconnection/rainbowwarriorconnection) on github.
 You want to first download our repository to your github.

 <img src="images/developer-1.png" alt="step 1">